 The following individuals are trained and authorized to activate all other MDC ALERTS delivery methods during a life-threatening MAJOR EMERGENCY.
-The Director of Emergency Preparedness is the primary person responsible for activating College-wide MDC ALERTS during a MAJOR EMERGENCY.
+The Assistant Vice Provost - Emergency Management is the primary person responsible for activating College-wide MDC ALERTS during a MAJOR EMERGENCY.
 If he/she is not available or capable of activating the system, proceed down the list to the next available individual: